natedey/RINRUS-oldpublic/README.md

 5. follow step 12 of example 1 to generate a template file and input file.

-## Usage example 3 - generating a single or a few input files with arpeggio interaction-type ranking: Atsu is working on this
+## Usage example 3 - generating a single or a few input files with arpeggio interaction-type ranking:

    Note: Before starting, ensure that the pdb is cleaned.
 Use step 1 to 7 above to clean your pdb
 1. With a clean pdb run 'openbabel/2.4.1' ensure you have openbabel/2.4.1 installed on your terminal